tikhepooja11/Namaste_React_Series/day1 - Inception/Readme.txt

 Namaste React Notes -

-1. Emmet command - Type in vs code file for boiler plate code html:5			- for html boiler plate code
+1. Emmet command - Type in vs code file for boiler plate code creation html:5			- for html boiler plate code

 2. CDN react - get react library from CDN and inject into your file